 Spoofed e-mails, purportedly sent from one source but in fact sent from another, can be filtered out or refused by users armed with domain validation technology, such as DomainKeys or Sender Policy Framework (SPF).
 Since July 2005, Yahoo!
-Mail has featured a DomainKeys function, and in December 2006 we introduced an SPF function in a concerted effort to prevent phishing and other malicious e-mail from landing in Yahoo!
+Mail has featured a DomainKeys function, and in December 2006 we introduced an SPF function in a concerted effort to prevent phishing and other malicious mails from landing in Yahoo!
 Mail service inboxes.
-Moreover, receiving servers are also armed with these technologies, and users can filter out e-mail purporting to be from "yahoo.co.jp" or from other providers that utilize DomainKeys or SPF technology.
+Now, with our introduction of SPF technology to the receiving server, users can filter out mail purporting to be from "yahoo.co.jp" or from other providers that utilize DomainKeys or SPF technology.
 SPF technology is widely used by the major Internet providers and mobile phone carriers in Japan.